The long-term evolution of Ultra Faint Dwarf Galaxies and observational implications: Introduction

 \section{Introduction}

 Our Galaxy hosts a significant number of dwarf galaxies with diverse properties.
 These systems are commonly classified as dwarf spheroidal, dwarf elliptical, and dwarf irregular galaxies.
 The least luminous members of this population constitute the class of ultra-faint dwarf galaxies (UFDs).
+UFDs are defined as dwarf galaxies with an integrated V-band magnitude ($M_V$) $> -7.7 $ ($L \lesssim 10^5\,L_\odot$) \citep{sim19}.
 The number of known UFDs has increased significantly since the Sloan Digital Sky Survey (SDSS) began identifying such objects \citep{wil05a,wil05b}.
 Over the subsequent two decades, the SDSS, the Dark Energy Survey (DES), and the Panoramic Survey Telescope and Rapid Response System (Pan-STARRS) have discovered approximately eight times more dwarf satellites of the Milky Way (MW) than were known prior to the operation of these surveys.
-To date, the number of MW dwarf galaxies has exceeded 80 systems \citep{sim19}.
+To date, the number of MW dwarf galaxies has exceeded 80 \citep{sim19}.
+As of today, few extragalactic sources with properties similar to those of UFDs have been discovered.
+We report the discovery of PegasusW \citep{Sand2022_PegasusW} in the Local Group, Leo M and Leo K \citep{Battaglia2023_LeoMK} just outside of the MW halo, and six others orbiting NGC 253 \citep{Sand2021_NGC253} and NGC300 \citep{MutluPakdil2022_NGC300}, three for each galaxy.
+Note that these were detections just above the sky background limits and need confirmation (especially the megaparsec-distance source).

-In the review by \citet{sim19}, UFDs are defined as dwarf galaxies with an integrated V-band magnitude $M_V > -7.7$ ($L \lesssim 10^5\,L_\odot$).
-This implies that UFDs are comparable in luminosity (and stellar mass) to Galactic globular clusters, but possess half-light radii at least an order of magnitude larger.
+In the review by \citet{sim19}, it is implied that UFDs are comparable in luminosity (and stellar mass) to Galactic globular clusters but that their half-light radii are at least an order of magnitude larger.
 This definition is consistent with that adopted by \citet{bul17}.
-The main characteristics of UFDs, as summarized by \citet{sim19}, are as follows: (a) the stellar kinematics of UFDs indicate the presence of large DM fractions; (b) all dwarf galaxies, with the exception of the lowest-luminosity UFDs, have sizes larger than those of any known globular cluster; (c) within individual UFDs, the abundances of Fe and $\alpha$-elements exhibit substantial internal spreads, indicative of extended star formation and self-enrichment; (d) UFDs follow a luminosity--metallicity relation \citep{hidalgo2017}, whereas globular clusters do not; and (e) the abundance patterns of certain elements in UFDs resemble those observed in brighter dwarf galaxies and differ from the light-element abundance correlations characteristic of globular clusters.
+The main characteristics of UFDs, as summarized by \citet{sim19}, are as follows: (a) the stellar kinematics of UFDs indicate the presence of large dark matter (DM) fractions; (b) all dwarf galaxies, with the exception of the lowest-luminosity UFDs, are larger than any known globular cluster; (c) within individual UFDs, the abundances of Fe and $\alpha$-elements exhibit substantial internal spreads, indicative of extended star formation and self-enrichment; (d) UFDs follow a luminosity--metallicity relation \citep{hidalgo2017}, whereas globular clusters do not; and (e) the abundance patterns of certain elements in UFDs resemble those observed in brighter dwarf galaxies and differ from the light-element abundance correlations characteristic of globular clusters.